NichakornPansai/ML_fraud-detection/README.md

-# IEEE-CIS Fraud Detection using ML
+### IEEE-CIS Fraud Detection using ML
+#### This is a group project done in pair during my studies in Quantitative Finance, UW.
 This project is a competition from Kaggle posted 3 years ago.
 (Link to the original problem https://www.kaggle.com/competitions/ieee-fraud-detection)

 In this project we want to check **whether the transaction is fraud (1) or not (0)?** from given variables.
 We consider this problem is a classification problem --> 0 or 1.